 3. The Preventive Care Gap—and the Missed Wealth-Building Opportunity

-This is the part almost no one talks about.
-Women's health is the most predictable, schedule-driven source of preventive behavior in any employee population.
+Here's what almost no one talks about: Women's health is the most predictable, schedule-driven source of preventive behavior in any employee population.
 Annual well-woman visits.
 Contraception management.
 Prenatal screening.
 Breast health.
 These aren't random events.
 They're recurring, trackable, and incentivizable.

 But most telemedicine platforms treat them as discrete transactions.
 A visit happens.
 A prescription is written.
 The platform books a follow-up.
 But the visit is never connected to the employee's overall health behavior profile.
 Did she pick up the prenatal vitamin?
 Did she schedule the mammogram?
 Did she fill the blood pressure medication the OB/GYN recommended?